withtally/Token-Distributor-Contract-Deployer/README.md

 Ensure the token contract is deployed before using the hardhat tasks, owing to a delegate method within the vanilla Token Distributor.

-For the hardhat tasks in this repository to function, copy .env.example and create a .env.
+For the hardhat tasks in this repository to function, copy .env.example to create a .env.
 Populate the .env with your nodes and apikeys (not all fields need to be filled, only those relevant to your chosen network and explorer).

+`cp .env.example .env`

 ### Merkle Tree Generator